okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/scim/scim-11/index.md

 1. Select your SCIM integration from the list of integrations in your Okta org.
 2. On the **Push Groups** tab, click **Push Groups**.

 You can select which existing Okta group to push, either by specifying a name or a rule.
 If a group doesn't exist, create a group in Okta and then push it to the SCIM server.
-For more information, see [About Group push](https://help.okta.com/okta_help.htm?id=ext_Directory_Using_Group_Push) in the Okta Help Center.
+See [About Group push](https://help.okta.com/okta_help.htm?id=ext_Directory_Using_Group_Push) in the Okta Help Center.

 After the group is selected, Okta makes a POST method request to the Service Provider: